carbon-language/carbon-lang/flang/documentation/Calls.md

 ### On return to the caller:
 1. Save the result registers, if any.
-1. Copy actual argument array designator data that was copied into a temporary back into its original storage (see below).
+1. Copy effective argument array designator data that was copied into a temporary back into its original storage (see below).
-1. Complete deallocation of actual argument temporaries (not `VALUE`).
+1. Complete deallocation of effective argument temporaries (not `VALUE`).
 1. Reload definable host-escaping local objects from memory, if they were saved to memory by the host before the call.
 1. `GO TO` alternate return, if any.